updated

 Maize flour and beans provided daily - staple Malawian food - nsima & beans.

-The kitchen is available for your use between 6 am - 7 pm with pots, pans, plates, cutlery, etc, allowing you to cook comfortably during your stay.
-I will, however, prepare an occasional meal for everyone to share.
-General cleanliness tasks, such as sweeping and washing dishes, are shared, and I expect volunteers to help out with these.
+The kitchen is available for your use between 6 am - 6 pm with pots, pans, plates, cutlery, etc, allowing you to cook comfortably during your stay.
+I usually prepare an occasional meal for everyone to share.
+General cleanliness, such as sweeping and washing dishes, is shared, and I would expect volunteers to help out with these on occasion.

 ** HOW TO GET HERE **